pavanuppuluri/System_Design_And_Architecture/Caching.md

 - Caching enhances accessibility and reduces load times.

 #### Conclusion

-Caching is highly beneficial for read-heavy systems as it reduces database queries, improves performance, and scales efficiently to handle high traffic.
+Caching is highly beneficial for read-heavy systems as it,
+- reduces database queries,
+- improves performance, and
+- scales efficiently to handle high traffic.